rnnrght/archives-pandas/whatispandas.md

 ## What kind of platform?

 While pandas can be imported and used in any Python script so long as the library is correctly installed, the interactive nature of data analysis means that there are many special perks for those using it within the Jupyter environment.
 The rendering of dataframes for viewing data is the primary example here.
 So while you can print a dataframe, this library is really meant for use within a Jupyter notebook.
-Notable exceptions to this would be for anyone using pandas strictly for data import/export convenienece, and interactive manipulation of data frames is not desired.
+Notable exceptions to this would be for anyone using pandas strictly for data import/export convenience, and interactive manipulation of data frames is not desired.

 ## Make it work time

-Let's go ahead and try to make some things work.
-First step is to launch a Jupyter notebook window.
-There are several ways to make this happen.
-You can do this locally, within PyCharm, or via the cloud.
-I will be walking you through the cloud for this one.
-The anaconda cloud has a nice interface and is also free for small things.
+Go work through the jupyter notebook also in this repo.
+You can either view it in GitHub and work through it on your local instance, but I've also set this repo up with mybinder.org.
+There is a link that you can click in the readme file that will open up a cloud hosted version of this.
+You can make a new empty notebook in that and type along.
+This file will not be saved once you close it down!
+Take your notes elsewhere.

-You'll need to make an account and log in:  https://anaconda.org/jbednar/notebooks
+I even spell checked for you. ❤️